well-id/dliswriter/README.md

 - [create_synth_dlis_variable_data.py](./examples/create_synth_dlis_variable_data.py) allows creating DLIS files
 with any number of 2D datasets with a user-defined shape, filled with randomised data.

+Furthermore, scripts contained in the [file_format_converter](./src/dlis_writer/file_format_converter) subpackage can be used to create DLIS files from a number of different input data formats (including hdf5, csv, and las.)

 ---
 ## Developer guide